junjiemars/c/src/memory/memory.md

 exponent for sigle-precision, or 1023 plus the true exponent for double precision.
 The first bit of the mantissa is typically assumed to be 1._f_, where _f_ is the field of fraction bits.

 |                   |   sign   |   exponent (base 2)` |   mantissa   |
 |:-----------------:|---------:|---------------------:|-------------:|
 | signle precision  | 1 \[31\] | 8 \[30-23\]          | 23 \[22-00\] |
 | double precision  | 1 \[63\] | 8 \[62-52\]          | 52 \[51-00\] |

+* Records: The size of a record is equal to at least the sum of the size of its component fields.
+The record is laid out by allocating the components sequentially in a contiguous block, working from low memory to high.
+Sometimes a compiler will add invisible pad fields in a record to comply with processor alignment rectrictions.

+* Arrays: The size of an array is at least equal to the size of each element multiplied by the number of components.
+The elements in the array are laid out consecutively starting with the first element and working from low memory to high.
+Given the base address of the array, the compiler can generate constant-time code to figure the address of any element.
+As with records, there may be pad bytes added to the size of each element to comply with alignment retrictions.

+* Pointer: A pointer is an address.
+The size of the pointer depends on the range of addresses on the machine.
+Currently almost all machines use 4 bytes to store an address, creating a 4GB addressable range.
+There is actually very little distinction between a pointer and a 4 byte unsigned integer.
+They both just store integers-- the difference is in whether the number is _interpreted_ as a number or as an address.

+* Instruction: Machine instructions themselves are also encoded using bit patterns, most often using the same 4-byte native word size.
+The different bits in the instruction encoding indicate things such as what type of instruction it is (load, store, multiply, etc) and registers involved.

 ## Allocation